KoslickiLab/GenBank_WGS_analysis/README.md

 ## Acknowledgements

 - Relies on the NCBI GenBank WGS FTP service and the `sourmash` toolkit.
-- Originally authored by the Koslicki Lab with assistane from ChatGPT 5 Pro.
+- Originally authored by the Koslicki Lab with assistance from ChatGPT 5 Pro.
 Project version: **1.0.2**.
 - Last updated: **2025-08-12**.

 ---